Bird Feeders

 The Great Backyard Bird Count

 Since 1998 the Cornell Lab of Ornithology and the National Audubon Society have managed and overseen the Great Backyard Bird Count (GBBC) throughout North America.
 The GBBC program is part of BirdSource, which is jointly managed by Cornell and the society.
 Individuals, families and community groups can participate in the bird count, which occurs each February, by tracking the birds they see at their feeders and in their backyards, local parks and other outdoor locations.
-This information will help define bird ranges, populations, migration pathways and habitat needs, and ultimately help with bird conservation.
-Wild Birds Unlimited is a major sponsor of this event and BirdSource.
+This information helps define bird ranges, populations, migration pathways and habitat needs, and ultimately helps with bird conservation.

 Project FeederWatch

-Project FeederWatch turns your love of feeding birds into scientific discoveries.
+Project FeederWatch turns the love of feeding birds into scientific discoveries.
 FeederWatch is a winter-long (November-April) survey of birds that visit feeders at backyards, nature centers, community areas, and other locales in North America.
 Participants periodically count the birds they see at their feeders and send their counts to Project FeederWatch.
 Counting birds help bird lovers keep track of what is happening in their own backyards and helps scientists track long-term trends in bird distribution and abundance.

 Wild Birds Unlimited is a proud sponsor of Project FeederWatch.